Geography at Westminster

 Lead: Vicky Spence

-Geography at Westminster Primary Academy develops children’s knowledge and understanding of people and places utilising many cross-curricular links with subjects such as literacy, numeracy and ICT.
+Geography at Westminster Primary Academy develops children’s knowledge and understanding of people and places utilising many cross-curricular links with subjects such as Literacy, Numeracy and Computing.
 We use maps, atlases, photos and the internet when learning about the wider world as well as local areas, ensuring a well-balanced and interactive learning experience for all pupils.

 Flying a drone over our local area from map work.